Environmental Product Declaration: Construction sector

-Some Programme Operators are under bilateral mutual recognition agreements, including IBU (Germany), EPD International (Sweden) and AENOR GlobalEPD (Spain).
+Some Programme Operators are under bilateral mutual recognition agreements, including IBU (Germany), EPD International (Sweden), PEP Ecopassport (France) and AENOR GlobalEPD (Spain).

 EPD Hub is a widely used global EPD program operator in compliance with international standards, including ISO 14025, EN 15804+A2, ISO 21930, EN 50693, ISO 14067, and others.
 It is a member of ECO Platform and Group of Notified Bodies — Sector Group on Environmental Sustainability (SH03).

 The following programme operators are based in North America and Asia, and typically develop PCRs based on ISO 21930:2017.